UWM-Libraries/GeoDiscovery-Documentation/docs/develop.md

 RAILS_ENV=test bundle exec rake ci
 ```

-{: .warning }
-> Ensure that the server is running when you run the tests.
-> You may need to open a second terminal to do this.

 Green lines are passed tests, red are failed and will tell you which line broke .

 {: .note }